rlane/Oort-legacy/README.md

 Gameplay
 --------

-RISC is a programming game, which means that after the simulation has begun the players have no control over the outcome.
+Oort is a programming game, which means that after the simulation has begun the players have no control over the outcome.
 Instead, you play by writing a program (AI) that all ships on your team will individually execute.

-To get started, run the UI (`risc_ui` from the command line, or using the desktop shortcut on Windows).
-RISC will begin playing a demo scenario.
+To get started, run the UI (`oort_ui` from the command line, or using the desktop shortcut on Windows).
+Oort will begin playing a demo scenario.
 Click the "File" menu and select "New Game".
 This will pop up a file chooser where you will pick the scenario.
 The file chooser starts in a directory containing scenarios distributed with the game.
 Pick "basic.json".
 Next you'll be prompted